reedxking-oss/Operational-Performance-analysis/README.md

 - Team / location
 - SLA target and actual cycle time

-> Note: The dataset follows a structured schema intended to mirror production operational data (one record per work item, with standardized stages and timestamps).
+> Note: The dataset follows a structured schema with one record per work item and standardized workflow stages, designed to mirror typical operational tracking systems.

 ---